flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Home console connectivity

-After the release of the Playstation 3, a new feature appeared on the PSP: **Remote Play**.
+After the release of the PlayStation 3, a new feature appeared on the PSP: **Remote Play**.
 Using a WiFi connection, the PS3 could be remotely controlled from the PSP.

 This was many years before the Wii U launched, eh?
-Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play Playstation 1 games.
+Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play PlayStation 1 games.

 ## Operating System